Improwised/kb.repairrabbit.github.io/content/data-backup/how-to-take-data-backup-for-the-store-closed.md

 +++
-title= "How to take data back up for the store closed?" date= 2018-01-25T14:46:29+05:30 description= "" weight= 6
+title= "How to take data back up for the store Holiday?" date= 2018-01-25T14:46:29+05:30 description= "" weight= 6